-Hurricane Irma strengthens, tears through Cuba on its way to Florida
+Hurricane Irma strengthens, hits Cuba on its way to Florida

 "It's not a question of whether Florida is going to be impacted -- it's a question of how bad Florida is going to be impacted," Federal Emergency Management Agency Administrator Brock Long said.

-Though the core has the most power, Irma is huge; winds of at least tropical-storm force cover 70,000 square miles -- larger than the area of Florida (65,000 square miles).
-At some point this weekend, the entire state could see at least hurricane-force gusts of 74 mph and above, CNN's Myers said.
+Though the core has the most power, Irma is huge.
+Its winds of at least tropical-storm force cover 70,000 square miles -- larger than the area of Florida (65,000 square miles).

 Florida is not the only state preparing for possible impact.
-The FEMA administrator said Alabama and North Carolina should watch the storm.
+FEMA said Alabama and North Carolina should watch the storm.

-South Carolina Gov. Henry McMaster issued a mandatory evacuation for Saturday for some barrier islands.

-Georgia Gov. Nathan Deal expanded the state of emergency to include a total of 94 counties
+South Carolina Gov. Henry McMaster issued a mandatory evacuation for Saturday for some barrier islands while Georgia Gov. Nathan Deal expanded the state of emergency to include a total of 94 counties.

 After Irma, Hurricane Jose looms